Market Research & Business Intelligence

 Often, qualitative research such as a focus group can be used to better identify what the issues are.
 Quantitative research is then employed to determine how prevalent the issue or need is.

-Research can be divided by primary and secondary sources.
+Research can be divided into primary and secondary sources.
 Primary research is done by your own team and can be a focus group, survey, benchmark, etc. Secondary research is from another source such as a magazine, outside survey, consultant, etc. The methodology used to gather the information, whether primary or secondary, determines the accuracy of the data.
 The cost for primary or secondary can be higher or lower depending on potential economies of scale, whether you have the internal resources or must subcontract the services, etc.

 Qualitative research is the term applied to research that is considered exploratory or conceptual.
 Qualitative research will provide context, insights, and ideas for more research.
 The idea is to get participants to talk about experiences, give opinions about situations, and to react to scenarios or prototypes.
 Here are the basic characteristics of qualitative research.